julienloizelet/cs-remediation-engine-poc/docs/USER_GUIDE.md

 Please see the [Installation Guide](./INSTALLATION_GUIDE.md) for mor details.

-### CapiRemediation instantiation
+### Capi Remediation

+To retrieve decisions from CAPI and determine which remediation should apply to an IP, we use the `CapiRemediation` class.

+#### Instantiation

-To instantiate a CapiRemediation object, you have to:
+To instantiate a `CapiRemediation` object, you have to:

 - Pass its `configs` array as a first parameter.
 You will find below [the list of other available settings](#remediation-engine-configurations).